kavishbasole17/project-morpheus/README.md

-# Library Management System - Frontend Dashboard
+# RFID Based Library Management System

 A modern and responsive frontend interface for a library management system.
 This project provides a clean, dark-themed dashboard for librarians to manage books, students, and transactions.
 It is designed to integrate with an **RFID scanner** for quick and error-free entry of student and book IDs, streamlining the checkout process.